1337lunatic/Python-Project/README.md

 # Python-Project
-My first project i've made in python
+My first project i've made in python.
 I won't make any more changes to this project.